carpentries/sandpaper-docs/episodes/introduction.md

 ::::::::::: objectives

 - Create new lesson from scratch
-- Identify the main command to preview the template
+- Identify the main command to preview the site
-- Understand the basic structure of the new template
+- Understand the basic structure of a new workbench

 ::::::::::::::::::::::